bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Character/STRSM_OCL_Character-Drives.md

 ^table-STRSM-OCL-OclCharacterGoal

 ## Oracle: Character Revealed Aspect {1-3}
-This oracle can be used to replace the one provided on [[OCL_Character-Drives#Oracle Character Revealed Aspect|Character Revealed Aspect Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Character-Drives#Oracle Character Revealed Aspect|Character Revealed Aspect Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > As you interact with a character and gain a deeper understanding of their nature and personality, roll on the character revealed aspect oracle to reveal new characteristics.
 You may ignore, reroll, or adjust contradictions.
 Or envision how those contradictions add interesting complexity to the character. ^guidance-STRSM-OCL-OclCharacterRevealedAspect